How to invest in a pandemic according to Principal Global Investors

 They remain bullish on risk assets and continue to overweight equities.
 They are underweight in risk reduction alternative assets and fixed income, including developed market sovereigns, Treasuries and mortgages.

-They continue to find alternative profitability enhancing assets attractive and have increased their exposure to real assets.
+They continue to find alternative profitability-enhancing assets appealing and have increased their exposure to real assets.

 Main variations in positioning during the quarter: